Lookup and display data on table

 Let’s build and execute the “LookupViewDataDef” example.

-- Create a Form definition called “LookupViewDataDef.”
+• Create a new Form Definition called “LookupViewDataDef.”

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.